Talking Dateline: True Crime, True Impact

 Michael, I, for one, feel more of a storyteller.
 I remember years ago, we were in a production meeting.

-And with this long in the weeds discussion, when are we going to introduce the stuff about the the uh the blood evidence and the dna and what part of the story and i said guys
+We were screening one of our stories, must be back 20 years ago, and with this long in the weeds discussion of when are we going to introduce the stuff about the blood evidence and the DNA and what part of the story.

-We certainly need all that, but I think that's why Dateline distinguishes itself from some of the other shows.
+We certainly need all that, but I think that's why Dateline distinguishes itself from some of the other shows that we're talking about.
+It's about the people.

-And I'm full-time at Dateline, having fun, by the way, I should point out.
+I've been in both worlds for quite a while doing nightly news and Dateline.
+Now I'm full-time at Dateline, having fun, by the way, I should point out.

 But

 there is a difference in the pace.
-You know, a nightly news story, a typical, you know, it was maybe a couple of minutes.
+A nightly news story, a typical, it was maybe a couple of minutes, you had hours to put it together.

-These programs, we have months sometimes to put together, and so you can really create a storytelling element.
+to put together and so you can really create a storytelling element.

 We're still journalists, as Josh points out, we're still news people, but it's just a way that people can step inside the shoes of the people we're covering.
 Right.